Kanye West: Acting and filmmaking

+Presidential campaigns

-2020 presidential campaign
+2020

 On July 4, 2020, West announced on Twitter that he would be running in the 2020 presidential election.
 On July 7, West was interviewed by Forbes about his presidential run, where he announced that his running mate would be Wyoming preacher Michelle Tidball, and that he would run as an independent under the "Birthday Party", explaining his decision of why he chose the name, saying, "Because when we win, it's everybody's 'birthday'."
 West also said he no longer supported Trump because he "hid in [a] bunker" during the COVID-19 pandemic.
 Continuing, he said, "You know?
 Obama's special.
 Trump's special.
 We say Kanye West is special.
 America needs special people that lead.
 Bill Clinton?
 Special.
 Joe Biden's not special."

 Various political pundits speculated that West's presidential run was a publicity stunt to promote his latest music releases.
 On July 15, 2020, official paperwork was filed with the Federal Election Commission for West, under the "BDY" Party affiliation amid claims that he was preparing to drop out.
 West held his first rally that weekend, on July 19.
 West aligned himself with the philosophy of a consistent life ethic, a tenet of Christian democracy.
 His platform advocated for the creation of a culture of life, endorsing environmental stewardship, supporting the arts, buttressing faith-based organizations, restoring school prayer, providing for a strong national defense, and "America First" diplomacy.
 In July 2020, West told Forbes that he is ignorant on issues such as taxes and foreign policy.

 West conceded on Twitter on November 4, 2020.
 He received 66,365 votes in the 12 states he had ballot access in, receiving an average of 0.32%.
 Reported write-in votes gave West an additional 3,931 votes across 5 states.
 In addition, the Roque De La Fuente / Kanye West ticket won 60,160 votes in California (0.34%).
 According to Reuters, on January 4, 2021, a Kanye West-linked publicist pressured a Georgia election worker to confess to bogus charges of election tampering to assist Trump's claims of election interference.
 In December 2021, The Daily Beast reported that West's presidential campaign received millions of dollars in services from a secret network of Republican operatives, payments to which the committee did not report.
 According to campaign finance experts, this was done to conceal a connection.